Blue Penny Museum

 This is Port Louis' biggest and best cinema, with three screens offering mainstream international releases.
 Films are generally dubbed...

 The Labourdonnais Waterfront Hotel boasts this cool and classy brasserie serving up salads, bagels, pasta, casseroles and prime cuts of...

 Blue Penny Museum information

-The pride of the museum's collection is two of the world's rarest stamps: the red one-penny and blue two-pence 'Post Office' stamps issued in 1847.
+Central to the museum's collection are two of the world's rarest stamps: the red one-penny and blue two-pence 'Post Office' stamps issued in 1847.
 To preserve the colours, they are only lit up for 10 minutes at a time: every hour, at 25 minutes past the hour.
 The stamps are considered a national treasure and are probably the most valuable objects on the entire island.

 On the ground floor you'll see a fantastic selection of antique maps, engravings from different periods in history, and photographs, as well as the country's most famous work of art: a superbly lifelike statue by Mauritian sculptor Prosper d'Épinay, carved in 1884.
 Based on Bernardin de St-Pierre's novel Paul et Virginie , the sculpture depicts the young hero carrying his sweetheart across a raging torrent.